adaanene/Client_Server_Architechture_with_MySQL/project_5.md

         - exit MySQL with `exit`

-        - run `sudo mysql_secure_installation` to start the security script and secure your password.
+        - run `sudo mysql_secure_installation` to start the security script and secure your password

-            When promoted for the password enter whatever password you set when you ran the above SQL query

         - verify that MySQL is running with `sudo systemctl status mysql`

-5. On **mysql client** install MySQL Client Software with the command:

-    `sudo apt-get install default-mysql-client`
+5. On **mysql client** install MySQL Client Software with `sudo apt-get install default-mysql-client`

 ## ESTABLISHING A CONNECTION BETWEEN MySQL CLIENT AND MySQL SERVER VIA IP ADDRESS

-1. TCP 3306 port number is used by MySQL protocol to connect with the MySQL clients and utilities, so you need to edit the inbound rules settings for mysql server and open TCP port 3360 like in the below image
+1. Open TCP port 3306 in mysql server so that MySQL can connect to client

     ![port](./images/add_inbound_rule.png)